 Not only can healthy lifestyle choices reduce your loved one’s risk of Parkinson’s, but they can also slow the rate of progression after a diagnosis has been made.
 In addition to dietary changes, regular exercise is extremely important for seniors who have tremors.
 Strength training routines have been shown to reduce the severity of involuntary movements, and exercise can also have a positive impact on your loved one’s posture, gait, muscle stiffness, general lethargy, cramps, soreness, and depression.
 If your loved one needs assistance maintaining a healthy diet and a regular exercise routine, consider hiring a North Coast live-in home caregiver to help.

 A Parkinson’s diagnosis does not mean your loved one’s quality of life needs to be sacrificed.
 If he or she needs some help managing the condition or accomplishing tasks around the house, turn to Home Care Assistance.
 Our caregivers can assist with medication reminders, exercise and mobility, cooking, and much more.
-For more information on the elderly care North Coast families trust, call one of our experienced Care Managers today at 1300 LIVE-IN or (02) 6646 3527.
+For more information on the elderly care North Coast families trust, call one of our experienced Care Managers today at (02) 6646 3527.